 Flocks of Zebra finches can be seen at almost any waterhole.
 Black-faced woodswallows and Little woodswallows are constantly on the move chasing insects.

-White-plumed honeyeaters and Grey-headed honeyeaters are searching for sweet nectar up in the trees, while the adorable Mistletoebird faithfully pollinates mistletoes.
+White-plumed honeyeaters and Grey-headed honeyeaters are searching for sweet nectar up in the trees while the adorable Mistletoebird faithfully pollinates mistletoes.
 Spinifex pigeons are also quite common around the rocky formations, and budgies are a common site.

 Hopping mouse at Uluru